 CURRENT PG&E PROJECTS IN OR NEAR PALO ALTO:

-March 2015 - On Monday March 23 from 3-6 PM, as part of ongoing work on Line 101, PG&E will be releasing natural gas at their station near East Bayshore Road and Embarcadero in Palo Alto.
+April 2015 - As part of ongoing work on Line 101, PG&E will be releasing natural gas at their station near East Bayshore Road and Embarcadero in Palo Alto.
+This work will be undertaken on April 6, 7, and 9 starting around 7:00 pm each night.
 This is part of PG&E's routine safety inspection of the gas pipeline, during which they must first empty the pipeline of gas before performing the inspection.
 As a result, customers may smell gas during venting, but in this case, there are no impacts to gas service.
 For information on this project, please contact PG&E at pge.com/gas or (800) 743-5000.